 In section 3.
 Base Image, use the

-tensorflow/serving:latest-gpu container, which is selected by default.
+tensorflow/serving:latest-gpu container, which is selected by default for GPU machine types.
 As both CPU & GPU serving are available, be sure to select the container corresponding to your selected machine type and what your Model was optimized for.
 Only TensorFlow Serving can be selected as base image (support for any base image will be available for serving soon).

 In section 4.
 Instance Count, select the number of instances to run the Deployment on.

 Below we chose 2, meaning there will be 2x K80 GPU instances backing this Deployment.
-Load balancing is provided for all multi-instance deployments.
+Automatic load balancing is provided for all multi-instance deployments.

 In section 5.
 Command, choose a command run at container launch, if applicable.

-Note: for the TensorFlow Serving base container used here, the command to run the job is unnecessary.
+Note: for the TensorFlow Serving base container used here, the command to run the job is unnecessary and thus disabled.
 This option can be changed when choosing a different base image to deploy on.

 In the above example, we created an Active Deployment (selected by default), which means that it will be created and then will run automatically.
 You can also choose to create an Inactive Deployment as well.
 You are only charged for Deployments when they are running.